-User starts the tool.
+User requires one or more maps sheets from a series, Pre-Conditions for a boundary feature.
+Map or series of maps is generated and printed Post-Conditions Priority Required Scenario User starts the tool.
 System displays a list of map series that the user can select from.
 Default map series will be 'Landscape 1:7920'.
 Can be set at any scale.

-User selects map series on form.
+2) User selects map series on form.
 System then determines if any boundary features are selected.

-- A. Features Selected: - If features are selected, it asks the user to if they want to generate a map series for the selected feature.
-Only one feature can used at a time. - B. No Features Selected: - If no features are selected, or user opts to select the feature manually, the system prompts the user to select the district and compartment of interest from pull downs.
-It then zooms to that location, generates the map sheet boundaries, draws them with the map sheet names. - User can select individual sheets on screen, or select to print just an index map, or the entire series.
+A. Features Selected: i.
+If features are selected, it asks the user to if they want to generate a map series for the selected feature.
+Only one feature can used at a time.
+B. No Features Selected: i.
+If no features are selected, or user opts to select the feature manually, the system prompts the user to select the district and compartment of interest from pull downs.
+It then zooms to that location, generates the map sheet boundaries, draws them with the map sheet names.
+3) User can select individual sheets on screen, or select to print just an index map, or the entire series.
 System starts generating and printing maps based on the selected sheets.

-4) User collects maps from printer
+User collects maps from printer Notes maps for a given boundary feature (compartment,